-If you're an Illinois transplant, you may find the state's title transfer process a little unusual compared to other states.
-For starters, rather than having a DMV, the Secretary of State department handles all motor vehicle and driver licensing services in Illinois.
+Unlike most other states, Illinois's vehicle title transfer process is a little unusual compared to other states.
+For starters, rather than having a Department of Motor Vehicles (DMV), the Illinois Secretary of State (SOS) department handles all motor vehicle and driver licensing services in Illinois.

 Regulations for a Title Transfer in Illinois

 - State law requires drivers to submit an Application for Vehicle Transaction for any service related to car titles, plates, or registration.
 You’ll likely need an ID card and driver’s license number to complete this form.

 - Illinois law requires the recipient or buyer of any car transferred in the state to complete a Private Party Vehicle Tax Transaction form (form RUT-50) and pay sales tax for the car within 30 days of the transfer.

 - Illinois law forbids the sale or transference of vehicles without a certified title.

-- State law requires an odometer disclosure statement for any vehicle sold in the state that is under 16,000 pounds or less than 10 years old (except for cars manufactured without an odometer.)
+- State law requires an odometer reading and an odometer disclosure statement for any vehicle sold in the state that is under 16,000 pounds or less than 10 years old (except for cars manufactured without an odometer).

 - Interestingly, Illinois law doesn't require a bill of sale for private sales, though drawing one up still has its advantages.